Automated Content Writing: A Strong Competitive Advantage

 I am really excited about Instagram and I'm discovering what works there.
 The idea for this format is a result of those efforts.

 For the few readers who don't know you, what is your position and role at Searchmetrics?

 As Director of Digital Strategies Group EMEA, I lead the consulting department at Searchmetrics.
 We offer strategic SEO and content consulting for our clients.
 At DSG we are currently 9 consultants, and our client portfolio ranges from e-commerce, publishing, and content sites to lead generators or corporate sites.
 We work with clients from the digital industry, but also with traditional industries such as insurance, finance, automotive.

 Without content there would be no search engine optimization.
 The goal of search engine optimization is to place content as well as possible.
-Technical SEO, strategic SEO, conversion optimization, UX, etc., are ultimately only used to make content quickly accessible, to structure it better, to make it easier to find it on the site, to provide the user with a better user experience, and to elegantly bring the user to their goal, e.g., a conversion.
+Technical SEO, strategic SEO, SEO automation , conversion optimization, UX, etc., are ultimately only used to make content quickly accessible, to structure it better, to make it easier to find it on the site, to provide the user with a better user experience, and to elegantly bring the user to their goal, e.g., a conversion.

-I don't think Google can tell the difference between automated text creation and normal text creation by content alone.
+I don't think Google can tell the difference between automated content creation and normal text creation by content alone.
 I know your generated texts, and it's really hard to tell whether they're automated or hand-crafted.

 In my opinion the problem is rather the existing possibility to scale automated content creation so massively.
 The sudden and massive exaltation of a website and thus the index, with hundreds and even thousands, should be managed intelligently and moderately.